LockdownRP-PZ/Rulebook/README.md

 ### 2.2 Roleplay a character of your own design.

 - You may not roleplay or reference being a real person or character from any media, from modern day or from history.
 - You may take inspiration from media, modern day or history but you cannot play as them.
-For example, you could take inspiration from “Rick Grimes” from The Walking Dead (for example, by making a cop character who was separated from his family and seeks to find them), but you cannot play a character called "Dick Crimes" who is fundamentally the same as Rick Grimes.
+For example, you could take inspiration from “Rick Grimes” from The Walking Dead (for example, by making a cop character who was separated from his family and seeks to find them), but you cannot play a character called "Nick Graves" who is fundamentally the same as Rick Grimes.

 ### 2.3 Use the proper channels for in-character communication.

-- Discord (private or sever) messages do not count as private walkie-talkie channels, unless stated otherwise.
+- Discord (private or sever) messages do not count as private walkie-talkie channels unless stated otherwise.
 - We have a public discord channel for in-character public radio broadcasts.
 You can use it to find other characters or converse with them.
 There are also faction channels which registered factions can use for in-character communication on a faction-member-only radio frequency.
+- Use in-game radios to communicate with other characters across distances.
+  - Speak to other characters and decide on a radio frequency to use.
+  - We have a mod that allows your radio to continue receiving and transmitting while inside containers or attached to your belt.
+Take advantage of that.

 ### 2.4 Do not abuse game mechanics.